 This was a daring new hybridity in music, unafraid to fail, thrillingly weird, thrillingly new.
 Roxy Music is the band’s most experimental and arguably influential album, if only because originals are most original the first time around, and that anarchic quality might be hard to take for those used to their later sleekness and restraint.

-Announcing the start of an impressive recording career that was to last a decade, the debut album was released in Britain on 16th June 1972, the same day as David Bowie’s The Rise and Fall of Ziggy Stardust and The Spiders from Mars.
+Announcing the start of an impressive recording career that was to last a decade, the debut album was released in Britain on 16th June 1972, the same day as their spiritual brother-in-creative-arms, David Bowie, unleashed The Rise and Fall of Ziggy Stardust and The Spiders from Mars.
 While both acts spearheaded the art-rock scene from that day on, what’s immediately striking is how conventional Ziggy seems in terms of sound, structure and arrangements compared to the Roxy album.
 You can’t deny the quality of Bowie’s songwriting, or the musicianship of Mick Ronson and the Spiders, but whereas the Starman wrote about coming from outer space Roxy’s record actually sounded like it had been transported in from another planet.

 Aided by The Dame’s penchant for headline-grabbing quotes from favourable journalists and a growing buzz on the live circuit, Ziggy shot into the Top 20 immediately, giving Bowie his first hit album after four previous attempts in five years.
 Roxy, on the other hand, were viewed upon with utter disdain by sections of the music establishment.
 The BBC’s Bob Harris thought they were pretentious dilettantes in ridiculous clobber, relying on inauthentic and overly-computerised music to make any impact.
 At the time of the band’s all-important television debut on the Old Grey Whistle Test (above) the presenter churlishly announced to the world that he’d been totally against them appearing on the show.
 It sounded like more of a scream than a whisper, but as far as he was concerned Roxy Music were little more than an unimpressive hype.